TrebledJ/trebledj.github.io/content/posts/programming/2023-02-24-the-basics-of-digital-audio-processing.md

 ---
-title: "Part 1: The Basics of Digital Audio Processing"
+title: "Part 1: Digital Audio Processing for Dummies"
-description: An introductory discourse on processing audio.
+description: An introductory discourse on processing and generating audio.
 What makes audio tick?
 # updated: '2023-02-22'
 tags:
  - tutorial